freekholvoet/MultiviewSpatialEmbeddings/README.md

     emb = model(c.to(device).double()).detach().cpu().numpy()
 ```

 Replace `MODEL_NAME.ckpt` with the desired model filename from the list above.
+The Jupyter Notebook Add_embeddings_to_data.ipynb contains a function to systematically add embeddings to a data set containing a latitude and a longitude feature.

 ## Citation